Pioreactor/docs.pioreactor/developer-guide/20-User interface/01-introduction.md

 ### Web server

-The web server we use is lighttp, and hosted from `/var/www/pioreactorui`.
+The web server we use is lighttpd, and hosted from `/var/www/pioreactorui`.
 This folder is actually a git repo, and pulls from [pioreactorui](https://github.com/pioreactor/pioreactorui) GH repo.
-Systemd controls starting and restarting lighttp.
+Systemd controls starting and restarting lighttpd.

-The lighttp conf file is located in `/etc/lighttpd/conf-enabled/50-pioreactorui.conf`.
+The lighttpd conf file is located in `/etc/lighttpd/conf-enabled/50-pioreactorui.conf`.
 Error logs (though not helpful) are in `/var/log/lighttpd/error.log`.

+The default protocol is `http` served on port `80`.
+To use `https` requires a certificate, and is out of scope for this project.
+If you'd change the protocol or the port, you'll need up tell the software too: look in the config.ini under `[ui]` section.

 ### Backend